GAIR-NLP/Entropy-ABF/README.md

 ## Introduction

 We introduce 'Entropy-Aware ABF' that supports efficient context window extension of RoPE-based LLMs with only 100 samples.
-The repository contains code and data to replicate our results.
+The repository contains code and data to reproduce our model.

 ## Model and Data